Rented penguins and $300,000 dinners: The wildest holiday requests from the super rich

 At Black Tomato, the more personal and creative the itinerary, the better.

-A few years ago, Black Tomato organized a trip for a Canadian philanthropist who had his own set of "7 World Wonders" on his bucket list.
+A few years ago, the company organized a trip for a Canadian philanthropist who had his own set of "7 World Wonders" on his bucket list.

 Wealthy travelers want unique, personalized experiences, say the founders of Black Tomato.